cruise-automation/isopod/README.md

   + `namespace` (Optional) - Namespace (`.metadata.namespace`) of the resource
   + `api_group` (Optional) - API group (without version) of the resource.
-If not provided, Isopod runtime will attempt to deduce the resource from just Proto type name which is unrialable.
+If not provided, Isopod runtime will attempt to deduce the resource from just Proto type name which is unreliable.
 It is recommended to set this for all objects outside of `core` group.
   + `subresource` (Optional) - A subresource specifier (e.g `/status`).
   + `data` - A list of Protobuf definitions of objects to be created.